LedgerHQ/lib-ledger-core/README.md

 * [OpenSSL](https://www.openssl.org/) is needed to build tests of the library.
 * Generation of binding is automated with [Djinni](https://github.com/dropbox/djinni).
-* Build on multiple Operating Systems is based on [polly](https://github.com/ruslo/polly) toolchains.

 ## Build of C++ library